Code-Institute-Submissions/Project2_SiMem/README.md

 # UX

 ## How To Play
 When starting to play any game the first question that comes to mind is "How do I play this?".
-In big font a "How To Play" button has been added to the screen that a user can click on to prompt a pop up.
+In big font a "How To Play" button has been added to the screen that a user can click on to take them directly to a page with all the instructions on them.
-The pop up is from an alert() added to the button.
-It outlines clearly the steps to start the game, how to play the game, what to do if you mess up, winning criteria and a good luck message to finish off.
+They outline clearly the steps to start the game, how to play the game, what to do if you mess up, winning criteria and a good luck message to finish off.
 This ensures that nobody can arrive to the page and not know how to proceed with playing the game.

 ## Clicks To Play
-As SiMem is for anyone the one aspect of the app that effects everyone is how many clicks it takes to begin the game.
+As SiMem is for anyone, one aspect of the app that effects everyone is how many clicks it takes to begin the game.
 SiMem has been specifically designed to be playable in 2 clicks, 4 if one decides to select the "How To Play" button.
-All clicks are also on the one page meaning once the page has been initially loaded there are no more pages to load thereafter.
+All clicks are also on the one page when actually playing the game meaning once the page has been initially loaded there are no more pages to load thereafter.
 From personal experience having to sive through pages just to play the game each time can be extremely off putting over multiple plays.

 ## User Ambitions
 The user group for SiMem is anyone with basic computer skills simply look to play a game trying to: